Tell people you’re about to become a parent and you’ll get bombarded with warnings:

 I refuse to juggle work and family.
 Juggling is tough.
 You have to stay focused and maintain your rhythm.
-If you break your concentration for an instant, you’ll drop at least one ball.
-So instead, I embrace both family and work because they’re both important to me.
-There’s no war raging inside me, no guilty feelings and no resentments.
-Now I’m happier and more grounded and make better decisions.
+If you break your concentration, you risk dropping at least one ball.
+So instead, I embrace being a father and an entrepreneur because they’re both important to me.
+There’s no war raging inside me, no guilty feelings or resentments.
+Now I’m happier and more grounded, and I make better decisions.

-I learned how to ask for help, both at work and home.
-I surrender a lot of control to my talented and committed team members.
+I learned how to ask for help, both at work and home, and I surrender a lot of control to my talented and committed team members.

 And that’s not a bad thing.